datmaxo/simple-sampler/README.md

 ### Planned Updates:

-At this point, I've added most of the major functionality that I want to for this appliacation.
+At this point, I've added most of the major functionality that I want to for this application.
 There are a few issues with the code I may refactor down the line, and I'm not fully satisfied with the speed of some operations right now, so I may work to improve those.

 Additionally, while matplotlib works fine for the audio-visualisation backend, I don't think it's been the most efficient choice of graphics library.